bafolts/java2php/README.md

 * Windows users can compile the example quickly with the [runExample batch script](runExample.bat).
 * Linux users can compile the example quickly with the [runExample shell script](runExample.sh).

-After the shell script has ran 'HelloWorld.class.php' should be created.
-To then run the servlet a server will have to be setup so that HelloWorld.class.php can be hit directly from a browser.
-If you happen to have a server setup at localhost then hitting (http://localhost/HelloWorld.class.php) should output the famous message.
+After the shell script has ran, 'HelloWorldServlet.class.php' should be created.
+To then run the servlet a server will have to be setup so that HelloWorldServlet.class.php can be hit directly from a browser.
+If you happen to have a server setup at localhost then hitting (http://localhost/HelloWorldServlet.class.php) should output the famous message.